-25. Where a Video Classification is issued in respect of a Video Work, the use of such certificate, Classification Category Symbol and Ratings info is granted solely for use in the identification, labelling and distribution of the classified Work in the form of a Video Work as required by statute.
+25. Where a Video Classification is issued in respect of a Video Work, the use of such certificate, Classification Category Symbol and content advice is granted solely for use in the identification, labelling and distribution of the classified Work in the form of a Video Work as required by statute.
 Customers should be aware that the Classification Category Symbols are Registered Community Design Marks in the European Union and UK Trade Marks.
 Where a Digital Classification is issued in respect of Work the use of such certificate and other Licenced Materials is granted to Licensees solely as set out in the Digital Licence.
 All Customers must also comply with usage guidelines issued by the BBFC from time to time.

 26. Customers must not use such certificates, Classification Category Symbols, information and labelling to promote, identify or otherwise represent that any work has been granted BBFC certification for electronic distribution by streaming, downloading or similar, unless a Digital Classification has been granted and such use is by a Licensee and in accordance with these Terms and Conditions and the Digital Licence.

 28. The fees payable for classification of Video Works and Digital Works are set out on the BBFC Website.
 The BBFC reserves the right to vary its classification fees at any time on 30 days’ notice, such notification to be given on BBFC Website.

 29. Notwithstanding clause 28 above, a further classification fee will be payable:

 a. for the whole of the Work in the event of a major remake or alteration after the BBFC’s classification decision has been notified to the Customer, or

 b. for the part of the Work where a minor amendment has been made after the BBFC’s classification decision has been notified to the Customer, or

 c. where changes have been made to a Work following a cuts request that significantly differ from those required by the BBFC.